ghc-proposals/ghc-proposals/proposals/0000-type-vs-constraint.rst

 (Currently, GHC uses the same representation for both, a considerable simplification, as only one type needs to be e.g. written to interface files.)
-This would be a major sea-change to the compiler, requiring weeks of effort, code duplication, and knock-on effects (both implementation-wise and end-user-visible) that are hard to predict and might be unwelcom.
+This would be a major sea-change to the compiler, requiring weeks of effort, considerable code duplication, and knock-on effects (both implementation-wise and end-user-visible) that are hard to predict and might be unwelcome.

 In constrast, the one presented here is simple, and we have a clear grasp of its consequences.